Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 With the API in place and advanced features on the rise, people started using WhatsApp to scale their marketing efforts.
 They could send more messages at once thanks to the API, so why not?
 However, WhatsApp had different plans.

 To protect its users from spam and maintain their privacy, WhatsApp put strict guidelines in place.
-You needed to get opt-ins from customers before sending them promotional messages.
+Customers need to opt-in on WhatsApp before you’re able to send them promotional messages.
 And if you sent messages at scale, they could be marked as spam, and the worst-case scenario?
 WhatsApp could ban your account.

 Not only that but to increase your messaging limit, you had to verify your account and maintain a high-quality rating.
 If your rating goes low, your limit decreases.